Welcome to our FAQ! Here are a few of the topics we cover here:

 The Tattoo Healing Process

 Here at Primal we use sterile bandaging.
 We do not use “plastic wrap” for your new tattoo.
-You can read the dangers here in this rad article.
+In place of basic plastic wrap, we choose to wrap fresh tattoos in either a sterile dressing or sterile, medical wrap called Tegaderm.

 Please leave your bandage on until you can make it home to wash your new piece of art.